carenkeyes/money-jars-client/README.md

 **Register Child:**
 Registration looks slightly different for the two kinds of users.
-For a YNAB user, you will select a category that will be used with your child's account
+For a YNAB user, you will select a category that will be used with your child's account.
+For a manual user, you will give your child a starting balance.
 ![Register a child with YNAB](/public/screenshots/register-ynab.PNG)

-For a manual user, you will give your child a starting balance
 ![Register child with a manual budget](/public/screenshots/register-manual.PNG)

 **Child Dashboard**